SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 .. note:: The nullable/non-nullable constraint appears at the end, after the default option

-Creting a Table with an Identity (Autoincrement) Column
+Creating a Table with an Identity Column
 ---------------------------------------------------
-The following table shows how to create a table with an identity (autoincrement) column:
+The following is an example of the syntax used to create a table with an identity (auto-increment) column:

 .. code-block:: postgres